LPG Compound: Chemical Composition of LPG Gas

 With butane, when it drops below freezing, you end up with no gas.

-Some countries, like Italy, vary the chemical composition of LPG by season.
+Some countries, like Italy, vary the LPG compound of the different kinds of gas by season.

 some countries vary the LPG composition by season